No items found.

 How to put these strategies into practice (with example questions)

-To recap, the three essential steps to make sure you have a fair and unbiased trial are:
+To recap, the three essential steps to make sure you have a fair and unbiased jury service during the trial are:

 1. Educate potential jurors about how bias works.